keypom/keypom-docs/docs/Concepts/Keypom Protocol/balances.md

 Every account that uses Keypom carries an internal balance (in $NEAR) on the Keypom contract.
 Effectively, the Keypom balance is similar to a debit card.
 You can overload your balance and sip from it as you interact with the contract.

-Let's go back to your event organizer persona; this Keypom Balance allows you to simply preload your "debit card" with loads of $NEAR and then go about your business without needing to worry about transfering $NEAR for ever function call!
+Let's go back to your event organizer persona; this Keypom Balance allows you to simply preload your "debit card" with loads of $NEAR and then go about your business without needing to worry about transferring $NEAR for ever function call!
 ## Interacting with Balances
 There are a few functions that you can use to interact with your Keypom balance.
 Let's quickly run through their meanings, and then show some examples!
 ```rust